neumanh/Popcorn/README.md

 # Popcorn
-Project in Object Oriented Course in Java - BIU
+Project in the Object Oriented course of Prof. Yoav Goldenmerg and Ayal Dayan at the Bar-Ilan University.